JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 - The file type is XML
 - It contains the tag `<idea-plugin>`
-- The file is in the scope “Project and Libraries”
+- The file is in the scope <emphasis>Project and Libraries</emphasis>

 ![Search Structurally for plugin.xml](search_structurally_for_plugin_xml.png)

 The search results will contain many plugin XML files.
-To find specific implementations of EPs in third-party plugins, use the IntelliJ Platform Explorer ([see 3.2](explore_api.md#13)).
+To find specific implementations of EPs in third-party plugins, use the IntelliJ Platform Explorer ([see 3.2](explore_api.md#32-search-the-intellij-platform-explorer)).
-Inspecting the `plugin.xml` files of other plugins not only helps you discover new features but also shows how things like menu entries or notification groups can be defined in the XML file.
+Inspecting the <path>plugin.xml</path> files of other plugins not only helps you discover new features but also shows how things like menu entries or notification groups can be defined in the XML file.

 ## 2 Navigating the IntelliJ Platform Source Code